 We all need some encouragement and inspiration!
 Starting the day you sign up, I'll send you an email a day for 31 days.
 Each email will have a tip, meditation, or other frugality enhancer.

 Before we get started, be aware that UFM is the equivalent of frugal tough love.
 Yes, Frugalwoods is a judgement-free zone and yes, I believe there’s no one-size-fits-all approach to frugality and yes, we all have unique circumstances and factors at play in our lives.
 However.
 The Uber Frugal Month is intended to push your boundaries, stir your emotions, and yeah, possibly make you frustrated.
 But it’s frustration with a purpose.
 You’re expanding your understanding of your finances and–by extension–your life.
-So don’t short-change yourself, you’ve committed to doing it, now join me and do it!
+So don’t short-change yourself; you’ve committed to doing it, now dig deep and really do it!

 Homework Time (similar to Hammer Time, but without the dance moves)

-Since the Uber Frugal Month kicks off on January 1st (hungover or not!), I want to give you a bit of time to get your battle plan in place.
 Consider this your official UFM rubric, guideline, outline, and to-do list.
-Pour a glass of eggnog, snuggle up to your nearest greyhound, open a word document/spreadsheet/notebook (or all three if you’re a manic note-taker like me), and settle in for this long winter’s financial mapping exercise.
+Pour a glass of seltzer (or wine), snuggle up to your nearest greyhound (or armadillo), open a word document/spreadsheet/notebook (or all three if that’s your jam), and settle in for a financial mapping exercise.

 Step 1: Establish your goals.